Exeter-Diabetes/CPRD-Liz-intership-files/Codelist_creation/README.md

 I made codelists for the following conditions:
 * Foot infections and ulcers
 * Gastroparesis
-* Severe and non-severe retinopathy (Created from a previously existing retinopathy codelist)
+* Severe and non-severe retinopathy (created from a previously existing retinopathy codelist)